Register a death

 - are in charge of making funeral arrangements.

-To ensure we have the correct information for your appointment we recommend, to bring the deceased’s:
+To ensure we have the correct information for your appointment, we recommend you bring the deceased’s:

 - birth certificate